 A fixed-term agreement is for a specified period (e.g. 6 months).
 A periodic agreement is one where the fixed-term has expired or no fixed term is specified.

-If a termination notice is posted to you, an extra 4 working days must be allowed for delivery.
+If a termination notice is posted to you, the landlord/ agent must allow an extra 7 working days for delivery.

 Minimum notice periods

 |Grounds||Fixed-term agreement||Periodic agreement|

 |No grounds||30 days at end (see below)||90 days|